Maurice Stern

-Maurice Stern (Mauro Lampi) is an American operatic tenor and sculptor.
+Maurice Stern, also known by his early stage name Mauro Lampi, is an American operatic tenor and sculptor.
 He graduated from the Eastman School of Music.
 He made his debut at the New York City Opera as The Emperor Altuom in Giacomo Puccini's Turandot, and received a laudatory solo review by Eric Salzman of The New York Times for that small role.

 Stern progressed from small character parts to the lyric tenor roles of Don Ottavio, Belmonte, the Duke in Rigoletto, Roméo, Rodolfo, Pinkerton, and Cavaradossi.
 He then played great dramatic tenor roles, including Otello, Radamès, Canio, Don José, Calàf, Manrico, Don Alvaro, Andrea Chénier, Samson, Dick Johnson, Bacchus, Lohengrin and Tannhäuser.
 During his international career, he also studied with Franco Corelli in New York City.

 Stern performed in opera houses in the United States, Canada, Mexico, South America, Europe and China.
 He received critical acclaim for his singing, his acting and character delineation, and his portrait sculpture and works on paper.

 Stern now performs as a duo with his third wife, Molly, and continues his work in the visual arts.

+Stern is the father of singer Jennifer Rush.